Fl4m3Ph03n1x/footbal_interface/README.md

 This projects offers a convenient `Dockerfile` that will clone the latest version of the project for you to run on you local machine.
-To make use of it download the image and then execute:
+To make use of it download the image:

+`docker pull fl4m3ph03n1x/footbal_app`

+And then execute:

-`sudo docker run -p 8080:8080 IMAGE`
+`docker run -p 8080:8080 IMAGE`

-And then connect to `localhost:8080` to start testing the API!
+Then connect to `localhost:8080` to start testing the API!